Mistake by auditor's office in 2013 has Broderick estate paying additional taxes

-ANDERSON – In what may have been an error by the Madison County Auditor’s Office in 2013, Anderson Mayor Thomas Broderick Jr. is responsible to pay for a homestead credit.
+ANDERSON — In what may have been an error by the Madison County Auditor’s Office in 2013, the estate of the parents of Anderson Mayor Thomas Broderick Jr. is responsible to pay for a homestead credit.

 Broderick’s father, Thomas Broderick Sr., died in 2006 and his mother, Catherine, died in 2013.
 Broderick has been handling the estate which includes a residential property at 1722 Corlett Way.